-Here’s the deal, our economy has to build homes, it impacts every aspect of our economy.
-People need housing permits, concrete to build basements or foundations, lumber, tile, cabinets, carpet, the list goes on and on.
-We need plumbers, electricians, you get the picture.
-We need the housing market to be strong but not overly inflated.
-It will always plummet at some point, as “corrections” take place.
-History repeats itself as we’ve learned over the years.
+We need the housing market to be strong, but not overly inflated.
+It will always have cycles, and at some point, will slow down as “corrections” take place.
+History repeats itself, as we’ve learned over the years.

 We have all heard that interest rates are going up.
 I have to laugh because they are still great rates right now.
-I remember in 1983 building a home and Mark and I were so happy to lock in a rate of 10%, YIKES!
-Today’s home interest rates are still really low.
+I remember in 1983 building a home and we were so happy to lock in a rate of 10%, YIKES!
+Today’s home interest rates are still really low in comparison.

-I was also a realtor for 12 years so I know a lot about housing markets.
-I am still very active watching how much homes are selling for and how much the seller paid in concessions.
+I was also a realtor for 12 years, so I know a lot about the housing market.
+I am still very active in watching how much homes are selling for and how much the seller paid in concessions.
 Concessions mean the seller pays closing costs or repairs.

 I have always encouraged people to sell their existing home before they purchase a second one, even if the numbers show they qualify for both homes.
-You never want to own two homes if the market crashes and you cannot sell one of the homes.
-Of course, you can become a landlord and rent it out and let the renters help make the mortgage payment.
+You never want to own two homes, unless you are planning on a second home as part of your financial plan.
+If the market crashes and you can’t sell one of the homes, you could be in financial jeopardy.
+Of course, if the rental market is strong, you can become a landlord and rent it out and let the renters help make the mortgage payment.

-The economy is so unsettled I am anxious to remind people to learn at least these 15 pioneer skills.
+The economy is so unsettled, that I’m anxious to remind people to learn at least these 15 pioneer skills.
 We need to be ready in case we lose a job, a family member becomes ill who can no longer work or care for the family, or a family member dies unexpectedly.

 We need to store water, food, and cooking fuel at the very least, my friends.
-Here is my 15 pioneer skills list to hopefully help you save even more money.
+Here is my 15 pioneer skills list to hopefully help you deal with emerging challenges, and possibly save or make even more money as you put the skills to work for you.
 In other words, get your affairs in order.

 15 Pioneer Skills